dotxyteam/LookAndFeelMetalizer/README.md

 =====

-A Metalizer theme is a 'EqualizedTheme' object.
+A Metalizer theme is an 'EqualizedTheme' object.
-It is defined by 3 values: hue, saturation and brightness Each value is an integer between 0 and 255.
+It is defined by 3 values: hue, saturation and brightness.
+Each value is an integer between 0 and 255.
 Example: